Get insider access

 2. Best Value Small Countertop Microwave

-While the smallest microwaves are often not as powerful as bigger peers, the GE JES1072SHSS is a good value option if you're looking for the best small countertop microwave oven.
-This 700-watt microwave doesn't heat food as fast as the previous pick, but you might not mind if you plan to reheat a cup of coffee or a quick snack like instant noodles.
+The GE JES1072SHSS is a good value option if you're looking for the best small countertop microwave oven.
+The smallest microwaves are often not as powerful as their bigger peers, and this 700-watt microwave is no exception.
+That means it doesn't heat food as fast as previous picks, but you might not mind if you plan to reheat a cup of coffee or a quick snack like instant noodles.
 It has the usual quick-start, reheat, and defrost modes, and you can mute the controls.
-It doesn't have a steam sensor, so you always have to manually input the cooking time or the weight of your food.
+However, it doesn't have a steam sensor, so you always have to manually input the cooking time or the weight of your food, and it has worse visibility into the cooking chamber than the previous pick.

 If you want a faster small microwave, the Insignia NS-MW09SS8 has 900 watts of power and zaps food a bit faster, although it's also a bit bigger.
-The LG LMC0975ST is also among the best small countertop microwave ovens.
-It's very fast, very compact, and has a sleek design that might appeal if you want a minimalist look.
+If you want something more compact, the LG LMC0975ST is another good small option, although it's much more expensive.
+It's very fast and compact and has a sleek design that might appeal if you want a minimalist look.
 However, it's an inverter microwave, so you'll pay extra for a feature that won't make a difference for most uses.
 You can't mute its controls either, which is disappointing for the price.

 See our review